Still here? Keep reading for the best practices for wedding industry websites.

 Get their undivided attention by using SEO best practices.

 The wedding and event industry is saturated, as you know.
 Directory listings will always have the top spots on Google for wedding venue searches because they pay thousands to do just that.
 Speaking of the Knot…

 Does your site matter more than your venue listing on directory websites?

 Yes and no. You’ll likely never outrank TK outside of local listings (local listings matter more, anyway), but you should at least have a free search listing on TK to have a backlink to your website.

 Why?
 On TK, you’re competing with a gazillion other wedding and event venues.
 Once millennials fill out that generic form (“Hi, we’d love more information about your venue!”) that gets sent to you, they’re bombarded with fifteen other event venues to look at.
 Then your event venue becomes less special to them.

 Here are some final tips and ideas to help you shine.

-When Millennials and couples are in the beginning stages of their search and planning their weddings, especially the venue and wedding vendors search, they’re usually pretty clueless.
+Millennials and couples are in the beginning stages of their search and planning their weddings, especially the venue and wedding vendors search, are usually pretty clueless.
 They’re all over the place, from googling wedding ideas on Pinterest to searching for gold star-themed weddings.

 If you can prove that you are an invaluable resource to them when planning their weddings, they’ll already have a closer attachment to you than other unhelpful websites.